 It is considered to be permanent hair reduction.
-Fewer hairs re-grow as treatment progresses, and this hair is much finer 'downy' type - your hair reduction provider will talk to you about this when treatment is complete.
+Fewer hairs re-grow as treatment progresses, and this hair is much finer 'downy' type that is not problematic for the surgical site - your hair reduction provider will talk to you about this when treatment is complete.
 However, only hair containing dark pigment will respond to this treatment.